-In a departure from the focus on the linguistic reading of the politics of insecurity, some scholars, sometimes labelled as the 'Paris School', have shifted the focus of securitization theory towards the techniques of government.76 According to this perspective, security is not necessarily a rhetorical performance, but can also be designed through different technical or physical modalities.
-Such a practice-oriented approach to securitization has the advantage of overcoming the aforementioned challenges associated with the requirement of audience acceptance in the linguistic approach to securitization scholars have taken the concepts of 'field of practices' and 'habitus',77 while they have borrowed the ideas of 'governmentality' and 'dispositif' from the latter.78 Each of these concepts contributes distinctive insights to the understanding of securitization processes.
+In a departure from the focus on the linguistic reading of the politics of insecurity, some scholars, sometimes labelled as the 'Paris School', have shifted the focus of securitization theory towards the techniques of government.
+According to this perspective, security is not necessarily a rhetorical performance, but can also be designed through different technical or physical modalities.
+Such a practice-oriented approach to securitization has the advantage of overcoming the aforementioned challenges associated with the requirement of audience acceptance in the linguistic approach to securitization.
+It has been mainly inspired by Bourdieu and Foucault.
+From the former, securitization scholars have taken the concepts of 'field of practices' and 'habitus', while they have borrowed the ideas of 'governmentality' and 'dispositif' from the latter.
+Each of these concepts contributes distinctive insights to the understanding of securitization processes.